shankarchawla1776/multi-ROI-attention-tracking/README.md

 ```zsh
 python3 src/main.py
 ```
-This will output some basic ROI analysis in the project's main directory.
+This will output basic ROI analysis consisting of marker-ROI overlap in the project's main directory as a .csv file.

 Next, run the attention analysis:
 ```zsh
 python3 src/tests/test_rois.py
 ```
+This will output frame-by-frame data of head vector orientation in the project's main directory as a .csv file.

+A script to extract more meaningful data (such as behavior bouts) from these output csvs will be added soon.

 ### Methods

 ##### Head orientation attention vectors
 - Mice (lacking a fovea) do not use eye movements in the same fashion as humans.
 Mice use head movements for orientation towards objects of interest and eyes play a supportive role [Michaiel at al., 2020](https://elifesciences.org/articles/57458).
 - Sound are important for guiding exploratory mechanisms in mice [Snyder et al., 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3273855/).